balena-io/balena-cli-masterclass/README.md

 #### 8.1 Build Time Secrets

-Sometimes it is necessary to build images using secret information, commonly to login to source repositories or fetch data which is required for the building of an image, but which should not exist *in* that image when run as a service container.
+Sometimes it is necessary to build images using secret information, commonly to login to source repositories or fetch data that is required for the building of an image, but which should not exist *in* that image when run as a service container.